 September 1977, NATO Campaign Reforger, I was twenty-one years old and I hadn’t a shower in as many days.
 I sat in my Jeep in a cold rain, no doors, rainwater drizzling off the canvas top, a poncho over my lap and the engine running for heat.
 I was reading Critique of Pure Reason and trying to understand the nature of a priori knowledge.
 I’d read about Kant in a crappy novel and bought his book.
 It was a big read for a guy with a lousy high school education, no thoughts on rationalism or empiricism, and who’d never heard of Hume or Descartes.
 I was driving a Jeep for an umpire, Captain Sawyer, an M151A2 with its gutless four-cylinder engine, 4-speed manual transmission, knobbed tires, drum brakes, no seatbelts and no roll bar.
 Our mission, Captain Sawyer’s and mine, was to make sure nobody cheated at war.

 Reforger was an annual NATO exercise spread out across the West German countryside commandeering roads, barns, farm fields, forests and small towns and leaving behind broken concrete, damaged crops, Germans cussing us in German, and an oily diesel-stink that hung in the air long after a unit had moved on.
 The Army hadn’t recovered from Viet Nam and moral, discipline and attitudes were poor.
-A favorite way for tankers to share their discontent was carving the letters FTA, “Fuck The Army”, into farm fields with their tracks, neat pivot steers at the intersecting lines of the squared letters so that the crops were ground into the soil and the letters stood out clear and neat against the field; the only people who could read them were the officers and crews flying over us in their Hueys.
+A favorite way for tankers to share their discontent was carving the letters FTA, “Fuck The Army”, into farm fields with their tracks, neat pivot steers at the intersecting lines of the squared letters so that the crops were ground into the soil and the letters stood out clear and neat against the field; the only people who could read them were the officers and crews chopping over us in Hueys.
 Lots of butt-chewing at the unit level about maneuver damage, but command ranks never knew which track commander and crew inscribed those notes in the German dirt.
 But we knew, we all did, and we fist-bumped the philosophers and scriveners for leaving our mark.

 * * * *